Designing the First 4-H Meeting

 - Should members be notified of each subsequent meeting?
 If so, how?

-- How should members notify the leader if they cannot attend a meeting?
+- How should members notify the leader if they cannot attend the meeting?

 - Does the leader need contributions from members to cover things such as refreshments?